 If you’re new to Foley download a free Foley sound pack from the web and practice to see what you can do, the crazier the better in my opinion.

 There’re plenty of ways to discover material for sampling, sadly some of the greatest are now dead methods!
-One of my favorites used to be crate digging through vinyl which people still use but has somewhat gone sideways ever since CD’s and streaming came along, my point is that the music is still out there and it doesn’t matter how you find it, just find it!
+One of my favourites used to be crate-digging through vinyl which people still use but has somewhat gone sideways ever since CD’s and streaming came along, my point is that the music is still out there and it doesn’t matter how you find it, just find it!